christopheradams/elixir_style_guide/README.md

 * Newline after "module-level-code-blocks".

-* Reference other modules in the following order:
+* List module attributes and directives in the following order:

     1. `@moduledoc`
     1. `@behaviour`